cgruver/okd4-upi-lab-setup/docs/pages/Bastion.md

     systemctl enable
     systemctl enable

 Next, we need to set up some environment variables that we will use to set up the rest of the lab.
-You need to make some decisions at this point, and fill in the following information, and then set temporary variables for each:
+You need to make some decisions at this point, fill in the following information, and then set temporary variables for each:

 | Variable | Example Value | Description |
 | --- | --- | --- |